rabbitmq/rabbitmq-website/site/web-stomp.md

 When both a `port` and a `tcp_config` sections exist, the plugin will use the former as a port number, ignoring the one in `tcp_config`.

+See [RabbitMQ Networking guide](/networking.html) for more information.

+### TLS (SSL)

+The plugin supports WebSockets with TLS (WSS) connections.
+That requires Erlang/OTP 17.5 or a later version.

-In addition, encrypted connections are supported if SSL configuration parameters are provided in the `ssl_config` section:
+TLS (SSL) configuration parameters are provided in the `ssl_config` section:

     [
       {rabbitmq_web_stomp,